Scaling To $13.5m In ARR In 6 Years With Rytis Lauris Of Omnisend

 Initially, they learned how the e-commerce market operates because Omnisend was targeting a particular niche.
 They realized that every e-commerce store owner would choose an e-commerce platform first before starting his business so they analyzed the data regarding popularity and growth of various e-commerce platforms and based on the data they decided to integrate Omnisend with the major e-commerce platforms including Shopify, WooCommerce and Magento.

 After the integration, Rytis reached out to e-commerce platforms to ask for promoting Omnisend.
 Every e-commerce platform had different rules for promotion.
 Some said acquire 10 customers and they will promote it whereas some said that they have to prove that they have a good quality solution and there is a need for it then they will be going to promote.
 In the first 12 months of Omnisend, they did 8 integrations and resulted in numerous signups.
-At the end of 24 months of Omnisend existance, its MRR was $30K and now it is expected to make $13.5m in ARR and has 60K customers.
+At the end of 24 months of Omnisend existence, its MRR was $30K and now it is expected to make $13.5m in ARR and has 60K customers.

 Omnisend growth channels